mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/dim-3.md

 ---
-title: Len`4 class
+title: Dim&lt;T1, T2, T3&gt; class
 ---

-Defines a 4-digit length, from 1000 to 9999, to be used in the declaration of fixed-length types.
+Defines a 3-digit dimension, from 100 to 999, to be used in the declaration of fixed-length array types.

 **Namespace:** ASNA.QSys.Runtime
 **Assembly:** ASNA.QSys.Runtime.dll